dennismartis/azure_ai_search_upload/README.md

    - Smaller chunks (500-1000 chars) are more precise but may lose context

 2. **Vector search configuration**:
-   - Use `text-embedding-3-large` deployment for best results
+   - Use `text-embedding-3-large` deployment for best results (3072 dimensions)
+   - Use `text-embedding-ada-002` for compatibility with existing systems (1536 dimensions)
+   - The script automatically adjusts vector dimensions based on the model used
    - Ensure your Azure OpenAI service has sufficient rate limits

 3. **Processing large document sets**: